zeen101/leaky-paywall-custom-subscriber-fields/readme.txt

 Tested up to: 3.7
 Stable tag: 1.0.0

-Allow custom subscriber fields to IssueM's Leaky Paywall for WordPress.
+Allow custom subscriber (meta) fields to IssueM's Leaky Paywall for WordPress.
 More info at http://LeakyPW.com

 == Description ==